Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 One way to improve our sheep counting example is to use the java.util.concurrent.atomic package.
 As with many of the classes in the Concurrency API, these classes exist to make our lifes easier.

-As demonstrated in the previous section, the increment operator ++ is not thread-safe, but the resason that is not thread-safe is that the operation is not atomic, carrying out two tasks, read and write, that can be interrupted by other thread.
+As demonstrated in the previous section, the increment operator ++ is not thread-safe, but the reason that is not thread-safe is that the operation is not atomic, carrying out two tasks, read and write, that can be interrupted by other thread.

 *Atomic* is the property of an operation to be carried out as a single unit of execution without any interference by another thread.
 A thread-safe atomic version of the increment operator would be one that performed the read and write of the variable as a single operation, not allowing any other threads to access the variable during the operation.

 Implementing this concept in the sheepCount variable, any thread trying to access the sheepCount variable while an atomic operation is in process would need to wait until the atomic operation on the variable is complete.
 Conceptually, this is like setting a rule for our workers that there can be only one employee in the field at a time, although they may not each report their result in order.

-The Concurrency API inclides numerous useful classes that are conceptually the same as our primitive classes but that support atomic operations.
+The Concurrency API includes numerous useful classes that are conceptually the same as our primitive classes but that support atomic operations.
 The next table lists the atomic classes with which you should be familiar for the exam:

 | Class Name    				  		 		| Description   									  |
 | :-------------------------------------------- | :-------------------------------------------------- |